isuru-yasantha/assignment/README.md

 ## Improvements

- - Security enhancements -
+ - Security enhancements

     #### Data at rest:

-    AWS KMS key based encryption for AWS S3, AWS RDS and AWS Secret Manager
+    - AWS KMS key based encryption for AWS S3, AWS RDS and AWS Secret Manager

     #### Data at transit:

-    Enabling HTTPS listener at ALB and secure with TLS certificate using AWS ACM for the public traffic.
+    - Enabling HTTPS listener at ALB and secure with TLS certificate using AWS ACM for the public traffic.
-    Enabling HTTPS communication between app and RDS if app is supporting for establishing the HTTPS DB connection.
+    - Enabling HTTPS communication between app and RDS if app is supporting for establishing the HTTPS DB connection.

     #### Network Security

-    Enabling AWS Shield for DDOS protection
+    - Enabling AWS Shield for DDOS protection
-    Adding AWS Network ACL Rules for subnet traffic management Enabling AWS GuardDuty for sending alerts based on suspecious behaviours
+    - Adding AWS Network ACL Rules for subnet traffic management
+    - Enabling AWS GuardDuty for sending alerts based on suspecious behaviours

     #### Web application Security

-    Enable AWS WAF for ALB in order to protect from web based attacks Enable traffic to ALB only from AWS CDN
+    - Enable AWS WAF for ALB in order to protect from web based attacks
+    - Enable traffic to ALB only from AWS CDN
-    Maintaning public domain name with Route53 and certificate via ACM
+    - Maintaning public domain name with Route53 and certificate via ACM for the domain

     #### Auditing

-    Enabling access logs, auth logs, general logs on AWS ALB,AWS RDS, AWS ECS, AWS S3, AWS Secret Manager if available Enabling AWS Cloudtrails in the AWS region that the AWS resources provisioned Enabling metric based and log based AWS Cloudwatch alarms and sending notification via AWS SNS to stake holders
+    - Enabling access logs, auth logs, general logs on AWS ALB,AWS RDS, AWS ECS, AWS S3, AWS Secret Manager if available
+    - Enabling AWS Cloudtrails in the AWS region which AWS resources are provisioned
+    - Enabling metric based and log based AWS Cloudwatch alarms for sending notifications via AWS SNS to stake holders

     ### Database

-    Creating separate DB user and grant access only particular DB for that user in order to connect to the DB from the application
+    - Creating separate DB user in the DB and grant access only particular DB for that user in order to connect to the DB from the application
+    - Attaching seperate option group and parameter group for the RDS with finetuned values

 - Performance enhancements

-    - Implementing a CDN to provide webapplication to the endusers
+    - Implementing a CDN to provide web application to the endusers
-    - Implementing cloudwatch based alarms related to the scaling activities in ECS, error code based alarms for ALB, target group based alarms for unhealthy targets, RDS based alarms for critical metrics such as cpu,memory and storage
+    - Implementing cloudwatch based alarms related to the scaling activities in ECS, error code based alarms for ALB, target group based alarms for unhealthy targets, RDS based alarms for critical metrics such as cpu,memory and storage (Attending issues in advance)
     - Implementing 3rd party health check or uptime monitor for the website
-    - Implementing ECR for managing internal docker images
+    - Setting up a seperate ECR for managing internal docker images

 - Backups

-    Enabling backups for AWS RDS, lifecycle policy for AWS S3 storage, log retention policy for AWS Cloudwatch logs Implementing remote managing of TF state using Dynamo DB based solution
+    - Enabling backups for AWS RDS, lifecycle policy for AWS S3 storage, log retention policy for AWS Cloudwatch logs
+    - Implementing remote backend for TF state using Dynamo DB based solution
+    - Replicatiing ECR regionally if required

 - Cost savings

-    Analyze the traffic patterns and resource utilisation metrics to come up with a better resource sizes.
+    - Analyzing the traffic patterns and resource utilisation metrics to come up with a better resource sizes.

 - Other

-   Runing AWS trusted advisor to get recommendations related to cost,performance and security to achive best from those aspects and implement them after analyzing the AWS recommendations according to the application requirements.
+   - Runing AWS trusted advisor to get recommendations related to cost,performance and security to achive best from those aspects
+   - Implementing AWS recommendations after analyzing them closely according to the application requirements.

 ### CI/CD Pipeline

-Diagram describes the CI/CD process for this application that can be implemented using AWS services.
+Diagram describes the CI/CD process for this web application that can be implemented using AWS services.

 ![Blank diagram](https://github.com/isuru-yasantha/assignment/blob/0c27510c590b8e6d20106981c5d16e9729daf57a/images/cicdProcess.jpg)